VisionEval/VisionEval-Docs/user_guide/01-A-getting-started.Rmd

 called `/output`.

-See the tutorial chapters later in this book for instructions on how to set up VisionEval for your local area.
-Typically, you will start by installing one of the standard models and then adjusting `visioneval.cnf`, `/defs` and `/inputs` to complete your local Base Model.
+See the tutorial chapters later in this book for instructions on how to set up VisionEval for your study area.
+Typically, you will start by installing one of the standard models and then adjusting `visioneval.cnf`, `/defs` and `/inputs` to complete your Base Model.
 Once you have completed the Base Model, you can add scenarios to your model (as described later) by varying a few inputs to describe alternate future conditions.

-## End User Interface
+## Running VisionEval Models

 VisionEval includes a simple R command-line interface for running models and extracting their results.